 Implement privacy by design and default.
 Under the GDPR, data protection should be included from the onset of design and development of the business processes and infrastructure.

 Disclose security breaches.
-Under the gDPR, you are required to inform the supervisory authority of security breaches involving user data within 72 hours of becoming aware of it.
-In most cases you’re also required to inform affected users (with a few exceptions).
+Under the GDPR, you are required to inform the supervisory authority of security breaches involving user data within 72 hours of becoming aware of it.
+In many cases you’re also required to inform affected users.

 Appoint a DPO (where certain conditions are met).
-Under the GDPR you may be required to appoint a Data Collection Officer in several specific cases including situations where large-scale, systematic processing of user data occurs and where special categories of data are being processed.
+Under certain conditions, you may be required to appoint a Data Protection Officer, who will have the task to oversee all processing activities and monitor compliance with applicable law.
+Cases for mandatory appointment include situations where large-scale, systematic processing of user data occurs and where special categories of data (i.e. sensitive data) are being processed.